mihail-m/CP-implementations/4-Graphs/01-Fundamentals/README.md

 ## Topological sort

-- Given a directed graph G(V, E), assign the numbers from 0 to |V| - 1 to the vertices such that each edge leads from a vertex with a smalled number to a vertex with a larger number.
+- Given a directed graph G(V, E), assign the numbers from 0 to |V| - 1 to the vertices such that each edge leads from a vertex with a smaller number to a vertex with a larger number.
 This will create a permutation of the vertices (the assigned numbers act as indexes), that perumtation is a topological order of the vertices.
 There can be more that one such permutation.

 - O(V + E) complexity.